Danashl/TcpRep/README.md

-The server will be activated by: server.out file port The client will be activated by: client.out ip port and then insert input of vector, dustance method and a k to the client.
+The server will be activated by: server.out file port The client will be activated by: client.out ip port and then insert input of vector, distance method and a k to the client.

 For example: server.out iris_classified.csv 5555 , client.out 127.0.0.1 5555 , 1 2 3 4 MAN 3
 The sever and the client will connect via port 5555.
 The client will send the sever the user input (1 2 3 4 MAN 3) and the server will classify it using the 3 closest neighbors in iris_classified file.
 Then the server will send the result to the client who will print it and take new input from user.